neilchaudhuri/vidya-website/content/blog/secure-online-voting-is-the-future.md

-If we have streaming data, we need message consumers that can materialize views from the data that represent what we want to know--of course the results of the vote but also other things like votes by precinct or time of day or day of the week
+If we have streaming data, we need message consumers that can materialize views from the data that represent what we want to know--of course the results of the vote but also other things like votes by precinct or time of day or day of the week or whatever else.
+I have written a lot about
-(as the concept of "Election Day" thankfully grows more and more quaint) or whatever else.
-I have written a lot about [why functional programming is valuable](/blog/vidya/technology/the-business-case-for-functional-programming), and what would be ideal here is a cloud function like AWS Lambda or Azure Cloud Functions.
+[why functional programming is valuable](/blog/vidya/technology/the-business-case-for-functional-programming), and what would be ideal here is a cloud function like AWS Lambda or Azure Cloud Functions.